-Virus Respiratory (Throat + Nasal) Specimen Collection Instructions
+Virus Respiratory (Combined Throat and Both Nostrils) Specimen Collection Instructions

 NOTE: Nasopharyngeal (NPS) specimens are considered the best specimen type for detecting COVID-19 from respiratory specimens.
 There is evidence that a combined Oropharyngeal/Throat and Anterior Nares/Nostril specimen approximates the sensitivity of an NPS swab.